Low-grade heat utilisation shows promise for industry & manufacturing

 As the price of energy continues to soar, there is significant value to be had in recapturing some of this lost heat.

-Energy cost savings and straightforward to do
+Energy cost savings & straightforward to do

 Efficiency improvements such as heat recovery have a dual benefit for organisations.
 Reducing the overall energy consumption of a facility has a cost benefit.
 With the cost of fuel rising and source uncertainty an issue going into the future, reducing the impact that price fluctuations can have on an organisation is highly desirable.